B. What can be used in a requisite?

 - Class standing (freshman, sophomore etc. determined by credits)

 - Grade in a course - If grades are used as part of a requisite the department must have data that clearly shows that students who have a lower grade are not successful in the subsequent course.
 Students who earn a grade of D or better in a course receive credit and if a specific grade is not mentioned this is the default standard.

 - GPA - Use of GPA as part of a course requisite must also be backed up by significant data.

-If the required preparation for the course includes factors that are not enforceable in the enrollment system (ex.
-Ability to run 20 miles per week for a course on training for a marathon) then the factors that would be considered should be mentioned at the end of the course description but the requisite would be "consent of instructor" and students would only be able to enroll if given individual permissions to enroll.
-It is never necessary to list "or consent of instructor" at the end of a requisite as faculty always have the purview to override the stated requisite and permit a student to enroll.
+If the required preparation for the course includes factors that are not enforceable in the enrollment system (ex. ability to run 20 miles per week for a course on training for a marathon) then the factors that would be considered should be mentioned in the Enroll Info at the end of the course description but the requisite would be "consent of instructor" and students would only be able to enroll if given individual permission to enroll.
+It is never necessary to list "or consent of instructor" at the end of a requisite as faculty always have the ability to override the stated requisite and permit a student to enroll.

-Where ever there is a placement exam, AP, IB, CLEP equivalent score, or direct transfer equivalency, this will automatically be included in the coding of what can be used to fulfill the requisite.
+Where ever there is a placement exam, AP, IB, CLEP equivalent score, or direct transfer equivalency, they will automatically be included in the coding of what can be used to fulfill the requisite.

 No abbreviations ("so st" should be written "sophomore standing")

 Use the Oxford comma with 'and' and 'or' statements.